Graph Coloring for Multi-Task Learning: Results and Discussion

 \subsection{Speed and Tradeoffs}

-The proposed scheduler has a time complexity of $\Theta\!\big(K^{2}d/R\big)$ amortized per training step (Section \ref{sec:time_complexity_sec}).
+SON-GOKU has a time complexity of $O\!\big(K \dsk (d+K)/R\big)$ (Section~4.5) amortized per training step (Section \ref{sec:time_complexity_sec}).
 Table~\ref{tab:main_time} shows near-linear growth over this range of $K$ at $R{=}32$, reflecting sparsity in the graphs and batched cosine computation.
-SON-GOKU's time rises from around 2 seconds ($K=3$) to 12 seconds ($K=40$), remaining far below methods that perform heavy per-step conflict handling.
+SON-GOKU's time rises from around 2 seconds ($K=3$) to 12 seconds ($K=40$), remaining far below methods that perform heavy conflict handling.
 For example, PCGrad, FairGrad, and Nash-MTL increase steeply with $K$.
 In contrast, FAMO and AdaTask are among the fastest and largely flat with $K$, as expected from their constant overhead.

+\revisedRTwo{SON-GOKU is also memory efficient, with an only incremental memory footprint that scales with the number of tasks \(K\), not the parameter dimension \(d\).
+The scheduler's peak memory during a refresh step is \(O(K^{2}{+}K\dsk)\) and the persistent state between refreshes is \(O(K^{2})\) (see Supp.
+Materials Section~N for further theoretical and experimental analysis).
+By contrast, methods that retain \(K\) full gradients require \(O(Kd)\) additional memory.
+This implies that, on larger backbones (high \(d\)), SON-GOKU's memory overhead is modest and grows mainly with the task count \(K\), rather than with model size.}

 These contrasts demonstrate the tradeoffs between speed and fidelity to task interference.
 Faster methods like FAMO minimize overhead, while methods that model conflicts can improve accuracy.
-These tradeoffs have to be assessed on a case-by-case basis, based on values that factor into each approach's time complexity and the importance of training speed versus performance on an application.
+These tradeoffs have to be assessed on a case-by-case basis, based on values that factor into each approach's time complexity and the importance of training speed versus performance.